American Bulldog

 Common inquiries about the breed

-When properly socialized and raised with children, they are generally very protective and affectionate, though their size requires supervision.
+When properly socialized and raised in a stable environment, they are known to be very affectionate and protective of their families.

 How long do they typically live?